nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 ## Enable Egress

-You can configure NGINX Plus Ingress Controller to act as the egress endpoint of the mesh, enabling your meshed services to communicate securely with external, non-meshed services.
+You can configure NGINX Ingress Controller to act as the egress endpoint of the mesh, enabling your meshed services to communicate securely with external, non-meshed services.

 {{<note>}} Multiple endpoints for a single egress deployment are supported, but multiple egress deployments are not supported. {{</note>}}

 ### Enable with Manifests
-If you are installing NGINX Plus Ingress Controller with manifests follow the [Install with Manifests](#install-with-manifests) instructions and make the following changes to the NGINX Plus Ingress Controller Pod spec:
+If you are installing NGINX Ingress Controller with manifests follow the [Install with Manifests](#install-with-manifests) instructions and make the following change to the NGINX Ingress Controller Pod spec:

-- Add the following label to the NGINX Plus Ingress Controller Pod spec:
+- Add the following label to the NGINX Ingress Controller Pod spec:

     ```yaml
     labels: